The story of Big Lake Goldens

-We had always bred the American “Show” Goldens.
+I had always bred the American Goldens.
 They have a beautiful blonde feathery coat and, with the correct breeding processes, could potentially become exceptional show dogs.
 A big drawback though, is that they SHED… EVERYWHERE!

-I talked to my wife about my idea for our new direction.
-She agreed with the plan, so we outlined search criteria that would help us in our quest for new members to our pack.
-Our focus would be to find darker females with a combined Field/American Golden bloodline that would produce litters of loyal, intelligent, fast, athletic Golden Retrievers with darker coats, just for you.
+I outlined search criteria that would help in my quest to add new members to my pack.
+My focus would be to find darker females with a combined Field/American Golden bloodline.
+My male, Jax, is a dark red Field Golden.
+My new direction was to produce litters of loyal, intelligent, fast, athletic Golden Retrievers with darker coats, just for you.